 Cooking methods.
 You can make Instant Pot beef birria or a slow cooker birria recipe.
 Both of these small appliances are perfect for cooking tender and flavorful beef.

 Make tacos.
 Arrange the shredded beef birria on top of the warm tortillas.
 Top with chopped onions and cilantro.
 You may also want to top the birria taco with a little Oaxaca cheese or your favorite shredded cheese.

 🍽 Kitchen Equipment

-For this birria de res you will want a Dutch oven or large deep pot.
+For this birria de res you will want a Dutch oven or a large deep pot.
 I use this All Clad Dutch Oven that was a gift from my mom many years ago and it works beautifully.
 If you don't already have one, there are many good Dutch ovens in all price points.

 A countertop blender or immersion blender for making the birria broth.

 If you love this birria recipe, try another of my favorites the best birria tacos recipe.